MatthiasPicard/fake-news-detection/README.md

 ```
 pip install -r requirement.txt
 ```
-To train the model, you need to create the labels and import the GDELT data using the import.py file.
+To train an example graph (labeled on articles, contains around 9h of data from the beginning of october, 2023), you need to download it by following this link: https://drive.google.com/file/d/1TcLouPUhwaxTA83Z3RKXzCO_CMZeKqYC/view?usp=sharing
+Then put this file into a directory called "saved_graphs" at the root of the repo.
+You can then change some parameters of the model on the main.py file.

 Train the model:
 ```
 python main.py
 ```

-You can change some parameters (number of csv imported, label type...)
+It is more complicated to create a graph from scratch, as you would need to create the labels and import the data from GDELT using the import.py file ( you can't do that easily, you need to modify the file).